QGreenland-Net/apache-beam-exploration/README.md

 # apache-beam-exploration

+This repository has been archived.

-Repo for exploring the use of [Apache Beam](https://beam.apache.org/).
+Repo for exploring the use of [Apache Beam](https://beam.apache.org/) as the orchestrator for OGDC recipes.

 Repo currently focuses on following along with the beam "getting started"
 materials: https://beam.apache.org/get-started/